arhamislam/instagram-followers-checker/README.md

     - Navigate to the extracted folder:
         - On Windows: `cd path\to\your\folder`
         - On Linux/MacOS: `cd path/to/your/folder`
-    - Copy `.env.example` to `.env`:
+    - Copy `.env.example` to `.env`: `cp .env.example .env`
         ```bash
         cp .env.example .env
         ```
-    - Open `.env` and fill in your Instagram credentials by replacing the placeholder values, then save the file
+    - Open `.env` in a text editor of your choice (eg. Visual Studio Code) and fill in your Instagram credentials by replacing the placeholder values, then save the file

-4. Install Dependecies
+4. Install Dependecies `pip install -r requirements.txt`

-    ```bash
-    pip install -r requirements.txt
-    ```
-5. Run
+5. Run `python main.py`
-    ```bash
-    python main.py
-    ```

 ## Notes
-- Never share your `.env` file or commit to version control
+- Never share your `.env` file or commit it to version control
 - This project is for personal use only.
-Use at your discretion as it may violate Instagram laws.
+Use responsibly and be aware that automating Instagram may violate their Terms of Service

 ## Credits
 Developed by [@arhamislam](https://github.com/arhamislam) on May XX, 2025.